alulsh/dc-micromobility-by-neighborhood/CONTRIBUTING.md

 ## Issues

-Please [create a new issue](https://github.com/alulsh/dc-bikeshare-by-neighborhood/issues/new) to report any bugs, data quality issues, or missing DC bikeshare services.
+Please [create a new issue](https://github.com/alulsh/dc-micromobility-by-neighborhood/issues/new) to report any bugs, data quality issues, or missing DC micromobility services.

 ## Development